Turkish Spice Guide: Ottoman Spices & Seasonings

 What Makes It Special

 Turkish oregano is significantly more potent than the Mediterranean varieties found in most supermarkets.
 Grown in the mountain regions of Turkey, this wild oregano has an intense, earthy flavor with hints of thyme and marjoram.
-It's absolutely essential for authentic Turkish meat dishes and marinades.
+It is the backbone of Turkish meat dishes and marinades.

 Flavor Note: Turkish oregano has a more complex, slightly bitter edge compared to regular oregano, with pine-like undertones that come from the high-altitude growing conditions.